On This Page

 Silver Skagit Road provides access to the park.
 It is 37 km from Highway #1 to the entrance portal and a further 23 km to Ross Lake Reservoir and the Canada-USA border.
 Silver Skagit Road is a well maintained, loose surface road that provides access to several active logging areas before the park entrance.
 Motorists are advised to drive with extreme caution and to use headlights at all times.
 Watch for wildlife and be aware of logging trucks and other industrial equipment.
 Extra caution should be taken after rain when road surfaces can become muddy and slippery.
 ATVs and uninsured vehicles are not permitted on Silver Skagit Road.

-Note: There are no commercial facilities in the Skagit Valley that provide food, lodging, gas or any other goods or services.
-Visitors should be equipped with supplies and fuel before leaving Hope or Silver Creek for the Skagit Valley Provincial Park.
+Note: There are no commercial facilities in the Skagit Valley.
+No food, lodging, gas or any other goods or services are available.
+Visitors should be equipped with supplies and fuel before leaving Hope or Silver Creek for Skagit Valley Provincial Park.
+There is no cell phone service after the first few kilometers of the Silver Skagit Road.

 - Management Planning Information